NoelJakse/Research-activities-/Readme.md

 [16] J. P. Almeida  de Mendonça, L. A. Mariano, E. Devijver, N. Jakse,  and R. Poloni, Journal of Chemical Theory and Computation19, 7555 (2023).
 [DOI](https://pubs.acs.org/action/showCitFormats?doi=10.1021/acs.jctc.3c00600&ref=pdf)

 ---

+# Enabling reproducible computational materials science across heterogeneous computing platforms

+This study introduces a container-based ecosystem that makes complex materials science codes and workflows portable, reproducible, and interoperable from personal computers to Europe’s largest supercomputers.
+By addressing one of the major challenges of computational research—software reproducibility—it lays the foundations for FAIR, scalable, and collaborative digital materials science [17].

+[17] D. Bissuel, L. Orveillon, B. Arrondeau, J.P., Almeida de Mendonça, J. Daubin, ... and N. Jakse, Reproducible container solutions for codes and workflows in materials science.
+Advanced Engineering Materials, e202503185 (2026).
+[DOI]()

+---
 ---

 **License**